 *exception: the spray tops are not recyclable.
-However the bottles can easily be refilled and reused for many purposes - a face toner, counter top spray, indoor plant mister...be creative!
+However the bottles can easily be refilled and reused for many purposes - a face toner, surface cleaner, indoor plant mister...be creative!

 We use dark glass bottles for our essential oils, hydrosols, bath oil and face serums to maintain their quality by limiting deterioration from sunlight.
 When your bottle is empty, rinse it out and take it to your neighbourhood recycling depot.